Sep 2, 2015|

 Lake Espejo – Route of the Seven Lakes

-Passing the turnoff which heads towards Osorno, Chile you will catch the first of several miradors overlooking Lake Espejo (Mirror, in English) – named because of the way the still waters reflect the mountains.
+Passing the turnoff which heads towards Osorno, Chile you will catch the first of several viewpoints overlooking Lake Espejo (Lake Mirror, in English) – named because of the way the still waters reflect the mountains.
 Stop at any one of the viewpoints to admire some of the most spectacular views on the Route of Seven Lakes drive.
 Shortly after, you will pass the northern region of Lake Correntoso.
 Here is where the road diverts.
 If you wish to continue along the Route of Seven Lakes, follow this road towards San Martin de Los Andes.
 However, if you only have a day, loop back towards Bariloche through the dense forest that gives way to the calming Lake Traful.
 Stop to see the odd waterfall, lakeside park or even the sandy beach in the western corner of the lake.
 Here is where the scenery begins to change; from jagged mountaintops to drier, grassy tundras which run as far as you can see.
 The change in landscape is plain to see as you follow the River Trufal and stop at grassy spots along the way – there are plenty of great picnic spots here for a break!
 As you approach the Confluencia, where the River Traful and River Limay converge, turn back towards Bariloche for the last leg.
 Drive along the River Limay, which links back up with Lake Nahuel Huapi towards Bariloche.
 Drive through the Valle Encantado and admire the strange rock formations that line the River.
 Return to Bariloche in time for sunset and a rewarding craft beer at one of the breweries, or to rest up in your lakeside hotel by the fire in the cooler months.
-Travel Tip: The best time to drive the Route of the Seven Lakes Grand Circuit is during the spring and summer months.
+Travel Tip: The best time to drive the Route of the Seven Lakes Grand Circuit is during the Southern Hemisphere’s spring and summer months.
 The weather is warmer, drier and more predictable than the cooler months.
 If you are interested in driving the Route of Seven Lakes, we can reserve a car for you and arrange accommodations, transportation before and after, tours and more.
 The Route of Seven Lakes drive is a perfect starting point for any trip to South America.
-Quickly transfer to Patagonia for more outdoor adventures or explore more of Chile Don’t fancy driving yourself?
+Explore more of northern and southern Patagonia for more outdoor adventures or take a tour of Chile Don’t fancy driving yourself?
 SouthAmerica.travel offers guided tours of the grand circuit by bus or private guide.

 Mentioned in this article